philipptrenz/photo-booth/README.md

 	```bash
 	# Check state
 	lpstat -p

 	# Enable if the printer is disabled
 	cupsenable printer-name
 	```
 ### Configure the application
 - Configure the content in `config.json` (or `my.config.json`) under the section `printing`
 - Set `enabled` to `true`
+- Set `simulate` to `true` if you only want to test the image generation
 - Set `printer` to the printer name you configured during the installation process
 - Set `limitPerUser` if you want to limit the printouts per person.
 0 means no limit and with the webapp password you always have unlimited printouts.
 - Configure the layouts under `layouts`.
 You can add multiple layouts (the user can select the desired layout from within the web application).
 A sample layout looks like this: